The Smart Export Guarantee

 What is the Smart Export Guarantee?

 The Smart Export Guarantee commenced on 1 January 2020 to replace the Feed-in tariff scheme.
-The scheme allows small-scale renewable energy generators to export the electricity or gas produced into the local electricity distribution network.
+The scheme allows small-scale renewable business energy generators to export the electricity or gas produced into the local electricity distribution network.
+The Smart Export Guarantee is a type of business energy grant.

 The Smart Export Guarantee scheme is available to renewable energy generators that have up to 5MW in capacity.
 As an idea, this is equivalent to a solar farm containing 20,000 solar panels or enough capacity to power 1,000 homes.